 One of the most critical aspects of a community is the school.
 Every community in Iceland has a school for children age 6 to 16.
 After that, you have to go to school in larger towns if you want to continue with your education.
 When the school starts in fall around August 20, it has a significant effect on the life of a small community.
 It creates structure and routine to life in the entire town and the surrounding area.

 Social life and hobbies

-Both Lions and the Women clubs have gathered funds and provided equipment for healthcare, culture and sport education.
-With out this kind of effort these investments would have been hard to come by.
-The Red Cross has the role to open mass relief centres during crisis times as well as its more recognised role of charitable work for impoverished people all over the world.
-Lastly the ICE-SAR is an important part of the safety network in Iceland.
+Both Lions and the Women clubs have gathered funds and provided equipment for healthcare, culture and sports education.
+Without this kind of effort, these investments would have been hard to come by.
+The Red Cross has the role to open mass relief centers during crisis times as well as its more recognized role of charitable work for impoverished people all over the world.
+Lastly, the ICE-SAR is an important part of the safety net in Iceland.
 Whether it is to search for a lost individual, assist people in danger during and after stormy weathers, or rescuing an injured person off the beaten track, they will be there.